GmbH & Co. KG – all information on the legal form

 Minimum capital and formation costs

-Both the limited partner and the general partner GmbH agree on the amount of the contributions in the partnership agreement before they conclude it.
+Both the limited partner and the general partner GmbH agree the amount of the contribution in the partnership agreement before concluding it.
 In particular, it is important to know the amount of the limited partnership’s equity that will be entered in the commercial register.

-Consultancy fees with a lawyer or tax expert are due here if the partnership agreements are to be tailored to the general partner-GmbH and the GmbH & Co.
+Consultation costs with a lawyer or tax expert are due here if the articles of association are to be tailored to the general partner GmbH and the GmbH & Co.
 Registration and commercial register entry costs must also be paid.

-Formation of a GmbH & Co.
-KG: What you must bear in mind
+Founding a GmbH & Co.
+KG: What you need to bear in mind

 Every company must have a personally liable partner in addition to the other partners.